DSPS Student Rights and Responsibilities

 Student Rights

-- Participation in the Department of Supportive Programs and Services (DSPS) shall be entirely voluntary.
+• Participation in the Department of Supportive Programs and Services (DSPS) is entirely voluntary.

-- Receiving support services or instruction through DSPS shall not preclude a student from also participating in any other course, program or activity offered by the college or from receiving basic accommodations required by state and federal law.
+• Receiving support services through DSPS shall not prevent a student from also participating in any other course, program, or activity offered by the college or from receiving basic accommodations required by state and federal law.

-- All records maintained by DSPS personnel pertaining to a student’s disability(ies) shall be protected from disclosure and shall be subject to all other requirements pertaining to the handling of student records.
+• All records maintained by DSPS personnel pertaining to a student’s disability(ies) shall be protected from disclosure and shall be subject to all other requirements regarding student records.

-- A student may file an appeal if the student feels he/she has been denied adequate or appropriate accommodations, or has been discriminated against on the basis of disability.
+• Students may file an appeal if they feel they have been denied adequate or appropriate accommodations, or have been discriminated against based on disability.

 Student Responsibilities

-- Provide DSPS with the necessary information, documentation, and/or required forms (medical, educational, etc.) verifying the student’s disability(ies).
+• Students must provide DSPS with the necessary information, documentation, and/or required forms (medical, educational, etc.) to verify the their disability(ies).

-- Meet with a certificated DSPS Specialist to complete an initial Academic Accommodation Plan (AAP).
-Students must also consult with DSPS staff each additional semester to ensure that accommodations and services are in place.
+• Students must meet with a DSPS Specialist to complete an initial Academic Accommodation Plan (AAP).
+Students must also consult with DSPS staff each semester to ensure that accommodations and services are in place.

-- Comply with the Student Code of Conduct adopted by the College.
+• Students must comly with the Student Code of Conduct of the College.

-- Notify DSPS of any changes in services or accommodations needed.
-Changes may include, but are not limited to: absence from a class in which services are provided; added, dropped, or canceled class; or change of day/time/location of class.
+• Students must notify DSPS of any new requests or changes in services or accommodations.
+Changes may include, but are not limited to: absence from a class in which services are provided; added, dropped, or canceled classes; or change of day/time/location of a class.

-- Notify DSPS certificated staff if an accommodation or service is ineffective or unnecessary.
+• Students must notify DSPS staff if an accommodation or service is ineffective, unused, or no longer needed.